mobarski/morty/design.md

 Enclosing the block in [ & ] helps in code editors (highlight matching bracket).

+For the simple "if" case the ASM should be just one "jump-zero" instruction.

 ```
 distance 10 or-less [ collision-warning ] if